vedantjn27/Medvault-Medical-Privacy-Protection-Pipeline-final-implementation/README.md

 After all this run the server i.e. run main.py(backend) do "cd frontend" npm run dev

 Deployed Version : Go to : https://medvault-medical-privacy-protection-pipeline-final-adm7pemqz.vercel.app/

+"Privacy is not a barrier to Progress, It is the Foundation of Trust in Healthcare"